asafge/NewsBlurPlus/README.md

 NewsBlur+ (beta)
 ================

 A News+ (gReader branch) extension for the NewsBlur RSS reading service.
-Still in early stages.
+Still in early stages - would love to hear about bugs/issues if you encounter any.

 Features
 -------------------------------